bips-hb/dsPUcopula/README.md

 ## Overview of the server workflow

-The typical order of operations used by the DataSHIELD driver is:
+The typical order of operations initiated by the DataSHIELD client is:

 1. `save_original_varnamesDS()` and `save_original_classesDS()` to capture the
    metadata of the training data set.